How to Get Your Alaska Insurance License (2026)

 | Pearson VUE Exam Fee | $89/session | Required |

-All state and government fees are non-refundable.
+Confirm current state and government fee policies before paying.
 Same-day Life + A&H dual exam available at test centers only.
 Must apply within 12 months of passing.

 The Alaska Insurance Exam — What to Expect